lvtao-sec/lvtao-sec.github.io/_posts/2023-11-20-system-hw-concepts.markdown

 - Book: Hardware and Software Support for Virtualization
 - [Core slicing: closing the gap between leaky confidential VMs and bare-metal cloud](https://www.usenix.org/conference/osdi23/presentation/zhou-ziqiao)

+- Constant and invariant CPU
+    - Variant TSC: The first generation of TSC, the TSC increments could be impacted by CPU frequency changes.
+    - Constant TSC: The TSC increments at a constant rate, even CPU frequency get changed.
+But the TSC could be stopped when CPU run into deep C-state.
+    - Invariant TSC: The invariant TSC will run at a constant rate in all ACPI P-, C-, and T-states.

 ## [How is rdtsc implemented in KVM guest?](https://www.yunweiku.com/thread-155834-1-1.html)

 - Constant TSC: ensures that the duration of each clock tick is uniform and supports the use of the TSC as a wall clock timer even if the processor core changes frequency. however it does change on C state.